Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

 ### Level 17: Hair Trigger

 You have learned to detonate your Explosives from afar.
-When you craft an Explosive, you can create a rudimentary arcane remote to trigger the Explosive from afar.
+When you craft an Explosive, you can create a rudimentary remote to trigger the Explosive from afar.
 As a :rsc-a: **Utilise** action, you can trigger the Explosive as long as you are within 100 feet.

 ---